-First launched in 2010, the Artists’ Residencies programme welcomes three new artists to Hermès workshops in 2020, with two sites participating in the programme for the first time.
+First launched in 2010, the Artists’ Residencies programme welcomed three new artists to Hermès workshops in 2020, with two sites participating in the programme for the first time.

 The third and final laureate of this edition of the programme, Chloé Quenum (b.
-1983), worked alongside the artisans of La Cristallerie Saint-Louis in the Moselle region, a site that has been a fixture of the Artists’ Residencies programme since its first edition.
-Quenum, also a graduate of the École Nationale Supérieure des Beaux-Arts de Paris, will be mentored by Isabelle Cornaro.
-Taking an anthropological and historical research approach to her art, Quenum envisages a participative project that will foreground the particular skills and knowledge of each craftsperson at Saint-Louis.
+1983), worked alongside the artisans of La Cristallerie Saint-Louis in the Moselle department, a site that has been a fixture of the Artists’ Residencies programme since its first edition.
+Quenum, also a graduate of the École Nationale Supérieure des Beaux-Arts de Paris, was mentored by Isabelle Cornaro.
+Adopting an approach inspired by anthropological and historical research, she devised a participative project that foregrounded the particular skills and knowledge of each glassmaker at Saint-Louis.
 Assigning a symbolic piece of fruit to each craftsperson, she produced some 120 crystal fruits that were customised using an array of skills linked to crystalware.
 The collection of fruits thus serves as a collective portrait of the Saint-Louis craft community.
 The work’s title – La Grande Place – borrows the term that designates the most skilled craftspeople to complete this bountiful homage.